danwilliams/standards-rs/README.md

 and idiomatic nature of single-character variable names, it is not enabled by default.

-There are currently no Clippy configuration options set by defualt as part of the recommended coding standards setup.
+There are currently no Clippy configuration options set by default as part of the recommended coding standards setup.

 ### Giving reasons